princeote/FastMDXplora/README.md

 - installs **OpenMM** and **PDBFixer** (the only heavy chemistry dependencies)
 - installs FastMDXplora itself
 - runs `fastmdx info` as a smoke test to confirm everything works

+> Why the `python fastmdx …` prefix?
+The repo includes a tiny `fastmdx` shim at its root so the CLI can run before any `pip install` step.
+See [`docs/installation.md § Why python fastmdx`](docs/installation.md#why-python-fastmdx) for the full behavior and the canonical `python -m fastmdxplora.cli.main …` fallback.

 Then activate and run your first simulation: